stefanreuther/c2ng/README.txt

 WHAT IS PCC2 (c2ng)?
 =====================

-  PCC2 is a re-write of the semi-popular VGA Planets 3 client PCC 1.x.
+  Planets Command Center (PCC) is a game client for VGA Planets 3.

   VGA Planets is a play-by-email space-combat strategy game for DOS, written by Tim Wisseman.
-Planets Command Center (PCC) 1.x is a closed-source DOS program since 1995.
+PCC 1.x is a closed-source DOS program since 1995.
 PCC2 is an open-source version for 32-bit operating systems in work since 2001.

   PCC2 Next Generation (c2ng) is the next step in the evolution of PCC2.
 It is intended to be 100% compatible to PCC2.
 However, it does